Garlic-Team/gcommands/guide/guide/commands/firstcmd.md

 This creates a new class extending from the `Command` class, and exports it for use.

+## Setting the name and description of the command

 Next we need to set the `name` and `description` of the command, we can do this by using the `constructor()` and `super()`.
 You can also create new `CommandOptions` by using the `CommandOptionsBuilder`, explained [here]().